 Please note if you do not pay by direct debit the fee is due at the start of the year.
-Full time students are permitted to pay in three instalments 30, 14 and 14 days into each term respectively, i.e. on 11th November 15, 1st February 16 and 9th May 16.
+Full time students are permitted to pay in three instalments 30, 14 and 14 days into each term respectively, i.e. on 9th November 2016, 30th January 2017 & 8th May 2017.

 These dates are adhered to strictly and a late payment charge will be raised to you if you do not pay on time.

-We realise that not all overseas students can set up a UK bank account to operate direct debits and we have a special method for transferring funds from an overseas bank account:
+We realise that not all overseas students can set up a UK bank account to operate direct debits and we have an additional method for transferring funds from an overseas bank account:

-- Visit dur.flywire.com and choose your country & the amounts you are paying in GBP
+- Visit dur.flywire.com and choose your country and the amounts you are paying in GBP

-- Choose your payment method & make your payment to Flywire
+- Choose your payment method and make your payment to Flywire

-- Enter your details & those of the student you are paying for
+- Enter your details and those of the student you are paying for

-Track & confirm your payment by email, SMS or by logging into dur.flywire.com
+- Track and confirm your payment by email, SMS or by logging into dur.flywire.com

 - Pay in over 70 currencies

-- Pay by bank transfer, international credit / debit card
+- Pay by bank transfer or international credit / debit card

 - Eliminate bank fees and enjoy excellent exchange rates